johnkeel-thork/TET/Waypoint_Guidelines.md

 "Police Station" - "respect the authoritah!!!!"

-"Toll Booth" - Use this for Toll or any other type of human made Barrier
+"Toll Booth" - Use this for Toll or any other type of human made barrier

 ===============================================================